 Define the effect as clearly as is possible and place it at the head of the fish.
 This effect represents the "problem" statement.
 As data are collected, the effect can be redefined, if necessary.

-Once all causes are identified, list all categories and then display the categories on the diagram.
+Once all causes are identified, list all categories and display the categories on the diagram.

-The group then prioritizes the causes by multivoting.
+The group next prioritizes the causes by multi-voting.
 Each member of the group lists the causes in order of significance.
 Votes are counted, and a final list is written.

 The highest prioritized causes are listed on the diagram as the big bones.
 The next highest prioritized causes will be listed on the diagram as the medium bones.
 Finally, the least prioritized causes will be listed on the diagram as the small bones.